aws-samples/aws-dynamodb-examples/README.md

 * [Rust](./DynamoDB-SDK-Examples/rust)
 * [Ruby](./DynamoDB-SDK-Examples/ruby)

 PS.
-If you are up for contributing, we welcome pull requests.
+If you are up for contributing, we welcome community pull requests.